 Although most terps were built in the period between 650 BC and AD 1050, it is still a current solution.
-Take for example the terp of the town of Wieringerwerf in the reclaimed land of Wieringermeer Polder in province Noord Holland in the Netherlands.
-The town was founded in ’30s last century.
+Take for example the terp of the town of Wieringerwerf in the reclaimed land of Wieringermeer Polder in province Noord Holland.
+The town was founded in ’30s of the last century.
 The terp of Wieringerwerf was even of service at the end of World War II when the dikes of the Wieringermeer Polder were destroyed.
 Read our blog post Refuge on a terp 2.0, waiting to be liberated, about this catastrophe.
-The most recent terps were built ten years ago, in region Overdiepse Polder in province Noord Brabant, the Netherlands.
-It is part of the Delta Plan after serious flooding caused by the big rivers Rhine and Meuse a two decades ago.
+The most recent terps were built ten years ago, in region Overdiepse Polder in province Noord Brabant.
+It is part of the Delta Plan after serious flooding caused by the big rivers Rhine and Meuse two decades ago.

 Be warned that children should construct terps only under direct supervision of an adult.
 Adults should read the instructions, and in particular all warnings, carefully.
 Of course, we are not responsible for any injuries or accidents.